The WRO® theme for 2026 is Robots Meet Culture

-At this page you can find the official international Games & Rules for WRO 2025.
+At this page you can find the official international Games & Rules for WRO 2026.
 More information about our international events can be found here.

 Who can join

-all you need is a coach and 2-3 members
+All you need is a coach and 2-3 members

 Universities